 You don't need to bury yourself in student debt to get a great education.

 You can train for a high-paying job right now – at a fraction of the cost you'd pay at other schools.
-And, three in five TCC students graduate debt-free!
+And, 3 in 5 TCC students graduate debt-free!

 Through my military training and what I learned at TCC, I was able to obtain an internship at NASA.
 I never had to worry about searching for a job. - Arthur White, Electronics Technology